CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Introduction

-Specifically, we propose Quartet Logic: A Four-Step Reasoning (QLFR) framework.
-This framework mainly includes Syntactic and Semantic Enrichment CoT (SSE-CoT), which decomposes the STC task into four more manageable subtasks: (i) key-concept identification, which identifies critical words in the input text; (ii) common-sense knowledge retrieval, which retrieves common-sense knowledge pertinent to these keywords, bridging semantic gaps in short texts; (iii) text rewriting, which rephrases the texts using this knowledge to enhance syntax and readability; and (iv) short-text classification, which employs these refined texts for classification.
-This strategic design effectively addresses the STC challenges through guided CoTs.
+Specifically, we propose the Semantic and Syntactic Enrichment CoT (SSE-CoT) method, designed to enhance the performance of LLMs in STC tasks.
+The framework divides STC tasks into four subtasks: (i) key-concept identification, which involves identifying critical words in the input text; (ii) common-sense knowledge retrieval, facilitating the acquisition of common-sense knowledge relevant to these identified keywords, thereby bridging semantic gaps in short texts; (iii) text rewriting, which reformulates the texts using this acquired knowledge to improve syntax and readability; and (iv) short-text classification, which leverages the refined texts for accurate classification.

-Additionally, we expanded our framework to propose the method CoT-Driven Multi-task learning (QLFR-CML) method, which boosts smaller models by transferring task-aware knowledge from LLMs.
-This approach aligns closely with practical application requirements for real-world scenarios.
-In this approach, we extract task-specific rationales from both SSE-CoT, which acquires common-sense knowledge, and Domain Augmentation CoT (DA-CoT), which garners domain knowledge.
-Subsequently, we employ multi-task learning to fine-tune the smaller models by integrating the ground truth with the rationales from these two distinct CoTs.
-Moreover, our Explicit Category Context Augmentation (ECCA) strategy refines the model’s output by aligning it more closely with the ground truth.
+Additionally, we introduce the CoT-Driven Multi-Task learning (CDMT) framework, aimed at enhancing smaller models\footnote{In our study, we define models with billions of parameters as large models, while those with millions of parameters are classified smaller models.} by transferring knowledge and CoT abilities from LLMs.
+In this framework, we first extract task-specific rationales from both SSE-CoT and Domain Augmentation CoT (DA-CoT).
+Subsequently, we employ multi-task learning to fine-tune the smaller models using three distinct supervision signals: the rationales from SSE-CoT and DA-CoT, as well as the ground truth.
+Furthermore, our Explicit Category Context Augmentation (ECCA) strategy enhances model performance by aligning predictions more closely with the ground truth.